Víctor Martínez (baseball): 2011

-On November 23, 2010, Martínez and the Tigers organization reached an agreement on a four-year, $50 million free agent contract.
-On March 31, 2011, Martínez made his debut for the Tigers as a designated hitter against the New York Yankees.
-Martínez was used almost exclusively as a designated hitter for the 2011 season, playing only 26 games at catcher and 6 games at first base.
+On November 23, 2010, Martínez and the Detroit Tigers organization reached an agreement on a four-year, $50 million free agent contract.
+On March 31, 2011, Martínez made his debut for the Tigers as a designated hitter against the New York Yankees, going 1-for-4 in the 6–3 loss.
+Martínez was used almost exclusively as a designated hitter for the 2011 season, playing only 26 games at catcher and six games at first base.
 He had a slow start to the season, batting .250 in the month of April with two home runs, but he then batted .337 in May and .370 in June.
-On September 11, in a game at home against the Twins, he had perhaps his worst-ever game at the plate, going 0 for 4 and hitting into four double plays (three of them GIDPs, one a line drive); his team managed to win anyway, 2–1.
-It was the first time a batter had hit into four double plays in the American League since hall of famer Goose Goslin did so in 1934, also while playing for the Tigers, and also in a game the Tigers won, 4–1.
-Although his power numbers were down, with only 12 home runs all season, Martínez posted his best career batting average (.330, good for fourth best in the American League), tied his career high with 40 doubles, and had his fourth career 100+ RBI season (103).
+On September 11, in a game at home against the Minnesota Twins, he had perhaps his worst-ever game at the plate, going 0-for-4 and hitting into four double plays (three of them GIDPs, one a line drive); his team managed to win anyway, 2–1.
+It was the first time a batter had hit into four double plays in the American League since Hall of Famer Goose Goslin did so in 1934, also while playing for the Tigers, and also in a game the Tigers won, 4–1.
+Although his power numbers were down, with only 12 home runs all season, Martínez posted his best career batting average (.330, good for fourth-best in the American League), tied his career high with 40 doubles, and had his fourth career 100+ RBI season (103, tied for 10th in the AL).
 He also led the Major Leagues in batting average with runners in scoring position, hitting .394.
+In the 2011 postseason, Martínez batted .250 with two home runs, a triple, 5 RBI and five walks in 11 games, helping the Tigers to the ALCS.
+The Tigers would lose the series to the Texas Rangers in six games.

 2012

 Martínez tore his ACL during off-season training in Lakeland, Florida and missed the entire 2012 season.
 On March 12, Martínez was placed on the 60-day disabled list.
-On June 22, owner Mike Ilitch optimistically reported that Martínez's rehab was progressing better than expected, and speculated that he might rejoin the Detroit Tigers in August or September.
+On June 22, owner Mike Ilitch optimistically reported that Martínez's rehab was progressing better than expected, and speculated that he might rejoin the Tigers in August or September.
 However, on August 17, athletic trainer Kevin Rand officially announced that Martínez would in fact not return for the 2012 season, and that his rehab would instead target a return in 2013.